victorChekhovoy/astar-algorithms/README.md

  1 2 0 1
  1 3 0 1
- 1 0 0 1
+ 5 0 0 1
  1 1 1 1
 ```

-The file returns the optimal path of nodes from start to target via a text line.
+The file returns the optimal path of nodes from start to target via a text line along with the cost of the path.
+The cost includes the starting and ending nodes.

 ## Acknowledgments